Aspirin / caffeine / propoxyphene Side Effects

 21. Restrepo JF, Guzman R, Pena MA, Lizarazo H, Mendez O, Rondon F, Iglesias A "Fibrous myopathy induced by propoxyphene injections."
 J Rheumatol 20 (1993): 596-7

-Not all side effects for aspirin / caffeine / propoxyphene may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of aspirin / caffeine / propoxyphene may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about aspirin/caffeine/propoxyphene